 - Join GSCSW’s Legislative Committee

 Help get the word out to your Social Work peers by becoming involved in GSCSW’s Legislative Committee.
-Contact the Committee Chair, Barbara Lewison, LMSW at email@example.com
+Contact the Committee Chairs, at [email protected]

 - Legislative Tracking: NASW’s website tracks current Georgia legislation; review legislation bills available; obtain information on members of the General Assembly; research existing Georgia Code.